hep-lbdl/deepmodels4physics.github.io/registration.md

 order: 6
 ---

-Registration is now closed, please contact [the organizers](mailto:flanusse@berkeley.edu) about last minute requests.
+Registration has not yet opened; please contact [the organizers](mailto:bpnachman@lbl.gov) for questions.